40 years of experience in equality

 Today, Educate Together operates a national network of 84 primary schools and 13 second-level schools in Ireland, catering to over 25,000 students.
 The growth in the Educate Together school network continues to be driven by parental demand and the Educate Together national office supports the rights of families to access the education they want for their children.

-On Wednesday 28 August 2019, Educate Together Secondary School Wicklow opened its doors for the first time, starting a new chapter for education in the town and an exciting opportunity for students and parents to experience this inspirational model of education.
+On Wednesday 28 August 2019, Educate Together Secondary School Wicklow opened its doors for the first time, starting a new chapter for education in the town and an exciting opportunity for students and parents to experience an inspirational model of education.